 It had been a great 9 days with so much variety, challenging enough but with some easier days too, and the weather had also been kind, on the whole.

 I hope my updates have given you a flavour of the route, or just brought back memories of your own holidays in this lovely part of the country.
 Let’s finish up with a few highlights from the final day, Scarborough to Filey.

 A last look back to Scarborough.

-We offer 3 holidays over the entire length of the route ranging from 7 to 11 days.
+We offer 3 itineraries over the entire length of the route ranging from 7 to 11 days.
 We have 3 shorter breaks covering the moorland section, the coastal section, and finally a bit of both.
-For more information on the Cleveland Way email us email@example.com or to speak to Lynne or any of our walking holiday experts, call 017687 72335.
+For more information on the Cleveland Way email us [email protected] or to speak with one of our walking holiday experts, call 017687 72335.